 How to make cubed potatoes

 People have asked how to make cubed potatoes and it is simply how you cut the potatoes.
 If you like yours in cubes, then cut into cubes.
-If you like yours cut into chip-like slices, then cut into slices.
+How about chip-like slices?
+Then cut into slices.
 It is entirely up to you.

 The Recipe for Southern Fried Potatoes and Onions